LHKLKJ/localgpt/SOURCE_DOCUMENTS/health_information_systems_epub.md

 Depending on the risk class that the application software product belongs to, certification can be done by the manufacturer of the software or it must be done through external auditing.
 Details on CE certification are available in the EU’s Medical Device Regulation 2017/745 [7].

-The German DiGA repository for “health applications” [8] is maintained by the Federal Institute for Drugs and Medical Devices and lists health apps that fulfill a set of quality requirements.
+The German DiGA repository for "health applications" [8] is maintained by the Federal Institute for Drugs and Medical Devices and lists health apps that fulfill a set of quality requirements.
 Besides being CE-certified as a medical device of a low-risk class, the application must be actively used both by the patient and by a health care provider and must fulfill certain data protection and information safety requirements.
 In addition, the vendor must provide supporting evidence (e.g., from evaluation studies) about the positive effect of the health application on the quality of patient care.
 When listed in the DiGa repository, health applications can be prescribed by a physician and are reimbursed by the patient’s health insurance company.